def-gthill/kenpali/kenpali-core.md

 ### greatest|greatest

-Returns the greatest element in the specified sequence, i.e. the element that is greater than or equal to all other elements.
+Returns the greatest element in the specified collection, i.e. the element that is greater than or equal to all other elements.

 If `by` is `null`, the elements are compared in their natural order, following the [Comparison Rules](#comparison-rules).

 Otherwise, `by` is called on each element to obtain a comparison key, and this key is used to determine the greatest element, again following the Comparison Rules.
 If multiple elements have the same maximum key, the first one is returned.

-If the sequence is empty and `default` is provided, the result of calling `default` is returned.
+If the collection is empty and `default` is provided, the result of calling `default` is returned.
 Otherwise, an error is thrown.

 Parameters:

-- `sequence` (_Sequence_): The values to find the greatest element of.
+- `collection` (_Collection_): The values to find the greatest element of.
 - `by` (_Function or Null_, default `null`): A function to produce a comparison key from each element, or `null` to compare the elements in their natural order.
-- `default:` (_Function or Null_, default `null`): A function to call and return the result of if the sequence is empty, or `null` to throw an error if the sequence is empty.
+- `default:` (_Function or Null_, default `null`): A function to call and return the result of if the collection is empty, or `null` to throw an error if the collection is empty.

 Returns: